nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 Both the computers use [Bash 5.0][Bash] as the choice of shell.

+Efforts have been made to ensure correctness and completeness of answers and to indicate the difference in command options and behaviour between the two platforms, due to the implementation differences.

-While every effort has been made to ensure correctness and completeness of answers, it is generally advisable to refer to the system provided documentation for commands (using `man` pages, `info` pages or online command help documentation).
+However, it is advisable to refer to the system provided documentation for commands (using `man` pages, `info` pages or online command help documentation as available).

 ### Conventions Used